 - Hoarseness that has no obvious cause or has lasted longer than 2-3 weeks

-- Hoarseness with difficulty swallowing or breathing, coughing up blood, a lump in the neck or throat pain that is more severe than expected with the common cold (emergency medical evaluation is indicated)
+- Hoarseness with difficulty swallowing or breathing, coughing up blood, a lump in the neck or throat pain that is more severe than expected with the common cold

 - Complete loss of voice or severe change in voice lasting longer than a few days